Static Charged Polytropic Spheres with a Cosmological Constant: Physical Acceptability and Trapped Orbits: Physical Properties of the Fluid

 The second equality above ensures that if causality is respected (i.e., $c_s^2 < 1$), then the fluid is also a Newtonian fluid since for $\Gamma > 1$.
 Moreover, at $r = 0$, we must have, $c_s^2(0) < 1$, which fixes the ratio of the central pressure and density as, $\frac{p_0}{\rho_0} < \frac{1}{\Gamma}$.
 This has already been noted in \cite{stuch2016,stuchlik2017}.

 Further, the bulk modulus, $B$, of a polytropic fluid would be given by,

 We plot the sound speed and the bulk modulus in figures \ref{fig-sspeed} and \ref{fig-bulkmod} below.
-We find that causality id respected in most of the cases as well as the sound speed is monotonically decreasing.
+We find that causality is respected in most of the cases as well as the sound speed is monotonically decreasing.